“… you gotta say (that) Little Walter invented the blues harmonica"

 There are so many stories that I don't know.
 So many of you have been touched by my father.
 Share in those stories, let me know how my father made an impact on your life!
 Your contribution to the Little Walter Foundation through your recollections, your photos, your stories and your financial support will truly be a gift to me, my Dad and Chicago Blues fans everywhere!

-We hope that 2014 will be the "Year of Little Walter", there are many exciting things happening, from the prospect of winning a Grammy at the 56th Grammy Awards, to the Second Annual Little Walter Music Festival in Alexandria on May 24, 2014, new CD's with Little Walter songs, like Billy Branch and the Sons of Blues - "Blues Shock" it is clear that my Dad's effect is still going strong over almost 50 years later.
-Stay tuned!
+We hope that 2014 will be the "Year of Little Walter", there are many exciting things happening, from the nomination of "Remembering Little Walter" for a Grammy nomination to the Second Annual Little Walter Music Festival in Alexandria on May 24, 2014, new CD's with Little Walter songs, and Jason Brown's selection of "Juke" for his skating short program, it is clear that my Dad's effect is still going strong over almost 50 years later.
+Jason, I'll be watching you, I'll see you all the way to the top!

 Love, Marion Diaz Reacco